mscharley/ultimate-home-server/00-design-goals.md

 project.

 Thus, only two modes of operation.
 Either a service is a local service and it is exposed out of Kubernetes using a local ingress, or it is a remote-access service exposed through Tailscale.
-There is no needs to try to expose the same service in both ways.
+There is no need to try to expose the same service in both ways.

 [tailscale]: https://tailscale.com/